 2. Not Taking Enough Time to Mix

 The second most common mistake that a first time epoxy DIYer can make, is during the mixing process.
-We recommend mixing for five minutes in one container, and then switching to a secondary container for four minutes.
-This total 9 minutes of mixing time is with a paint stick and not a drill paddle, because a drill paddle can incorporate bubbles into your mixture.
+We recommend mixing for three minutes in one container, and then switching to a secondary container for three minutes.
+This total 6 minutes of mixing time is with a paint stick and not a drill paddle, because a drill paddle can incorporate bubbles into your mixture.
 The lengthy mixing time and the switching buckets prevents unmixed resin on your countertop.
 If you have resin clumps in your countertop, they will never cure, leaving an eternal sticky spot!
 Never fear, there is a solution for this, you can pour a clear epoxy flood coat over the top of the countertop to seal the stickiness.

 3. Improper Measurement